 The Residence Life Office is managed through the efforts of a robust team of staff.
 The descriptions of their position are as below:

 The Residence Life Office is led and overseen by the Associate Director who is responsible for maintaining discipline alongside, providing pastoral care and support within the Halls of Residence.
 The efforts of the Associate Director are supported by the dynamic programme and executive teams.
-The programme team comprises of the Assistant Director and Assistants.
-The executive tea consists of the Wardens and Assistant Wardens.
+The programme team comprises of the Deputy Director and Assistants.
+The executive team consists of the Senior Wardens and Wardens.
 Together, they are all responsible for providing an inclusive, safe, positive, and comfortable residential experience to students.

 Each residential building is staffed by at least one executive team member from the Residence Life Office.
 Their primary role is to manage the student check-in and check-out process, respond to emergencies and disciplinar infractions, manage building infrastructure, coordinate in-hall housekeeping and maintenance staff, and conduct business necessary to the well-being of the student community.
 Concerns about Residence Life policies, sources of conflict in the hall, conduct, infractions or building infrastructure should be reported first to the Warden, before reaching out to the Associate Director.